Jubatian/rrpge-spec/specs/kcall.rst

 needs more, it has to discard previous completed tasks by the "Discard task" function (0x0801) provided in the Kernel task management group.

-Kernel tasks typically operate from or into memory areas.
+Kernel tasks typically operate from or into CPU Data memory areas.
 If the memory area is a target, it's state is undefined until the completion of the task.
 If the memory area is a source and it is modified before the completion of the task, the result of the task regarding the changed contents, unless otherwise specified, is undefined.

 Unsupported functions